ledisdb/ledisdb/README.md

     It will default install leveldb at /usr/local/leveldb and snappy at /usr/local/snappy.

-    LedisDB use the modification LevelDB for better performance, see [here](https://github.com/siddontang/ledisdb/wiki/leveldb-source-modification).
+    LedisDB use the modified LevelDB for better performance, see [here](https://github.com/siddontang/ledisdb/wiki/leveldb-source-modification).

 + Set LEVELDB_DIR and SNAPPY_DIR to the actual install path in dev.sh.